aaminu/Rapsi-Car-Robot/README.md

 # Rapsi-Car-Robot
 A car robot based on the raspberry pi zero, 4tronix's icon zero motor hat, and couple of other sensors

-### Books
-This project is modeled around the instructions provide in ***Learn Robotics Programming by Danny Staple***.
-However, some components differ and as such some of the code in this project will differ as well.

 ### Components
 The compenents listt is continously updated as I add new sensors to the project.
 The list can be found [here](./components.md)